-2.1 All parts and derivatives of CITES-listed marine species, whether marine, terrestrial, or freshwater are covered by the provisions of the Convention unless otherwise indicated.
-This includes fins, meat, blubber, biological samples, etc. It makes no difference to CITES implementation whether the specimen was caught intentionally or as by-catch.
-The CITES provisions on trade from the high seas marine environment not under the jurisdiction of any State apply, irrespectively.
-In other words, there is no by-catch or incidental take exemption in CITES.
+2.1 All parts and derivatives of CITES-listed marine species are covered by the provisions of the Convention unless otherwise indicated.
+This includes fins, meat, blubber, biological samples, etc. It makes no difference to CITES whether the specimen was caught intentionally or as by-catch.
+The CITES provisions on trade from the high sea apply, irrespectively.
+In other words, there is no by-catch exemption in CITES.